kg4zow/remarkable.jms1.info/src/introduction.md

     My current `$DAYJOB` is with a company in the healthcare industry.
 My particular job (software development, system and network administration, and other related "technical" stuff) doesn't involve *regular* exposure to PHI (protected health information), however some of my cow-orkers deal with log files containing small bits of PHI on a regular basis, so they wouldn't *legally* be able to use the cloud service.

-    I have since found that reMarkable *IS WILLING* to execute a HIPAA Business Associate Agreement (see the [reMarkable Account Terms and Conditions](https://support.remarkable.com/s/article/Terms-and-Conditions-reMarkable-Accounts), section 7) with their users.
-A BAA is a legally binding document where reMarkable agrees to be held liable in case of a data breach in/through their cloud.
-The fact that they are *willing* to make this agreement is an indicator that *they* believe in the security of their cloud.
-(It isn't clear to me whether they have also executed such an agreement with Google, but for *their* sake I would hope so.)
+    reMarkable **used to be** willing to execute a HIPAA Business Associate Agreement with their users, however when they updated their [Terms and Condtions](https://support.remarkable.com/s/article/Terms-and-Conditions-reMarkable-Accounts) in 2024-02 they removed that paragraph - section 7 *used to* have three parargraphs, now it only has two.

+    The page *says* "Effective date: February 27, 2023" but the change was made in 2024, I choose to attribute this to human carelessness rather than as an attempt to "back-date" the agreement, especially since the same change also messed up the formatting of the page (look at how the section headers are formatted, it looks like a *bad* micosoft word document).

-    The other thing that would me *me personally* more comfortable would be a clear statement that nobody, not even reMarkable employees, are able to look at peoples' documents in the cloud ... but from their description of how the service is structured, it's obvious to me that this is not the case.
+    Something that would make *me personally* more comfortable would be a clear statement that nobody, not even reMarkable employees, are able to look at peoples' documents in the cloud.
+But from their description of how the service is structured, and the fact that they DID offer to execute BAA's but now they don't, it's obvious to me that this is not the case.

+    > &#x2139;&#xFE0F; **rmfakecloud**
+    >
-    For what it's worth, [rmfakecloud](https://ddvk.github.io/rmfakecloud/) is a project which duplicates most of the "cloud sync" functionality, but hosted on a server that YOU control.
+    > [rmfakecloud](https://ddvk.github.io/rmfakecloud/) is a project which duplicates most of the "cloud sync" functionality, but hosted on a server that YOU control.
 This includes handwriting recognition, by talking to [MyScript](https://www.myscript.com/) (the third-party service that reMarkable uses to perform handwriting recognition).
+    >
+    > If you do this, you do have to get your own service with MyScript if you plan to use the handwriting recognition functionality.
+MyScript's service charges based on the number of "recognition events" you perform each month.
+I *think* reMarkable has some kind of volume discount with MyScript.
+The API requests to perform the handwriting recognition all use reMarkable's account with MyScript, and reMarkable pays for them as part of peoples' monthly subscription fees for the reMarkable cloud.
+    >
+    > I have not played with `rmfakecloud` yet, however it is on my list of things to check out.

 * **Functionality**